 Highest paying jobs in financial technology

-Jobs in financial widely vary in salary depending on experience and location.
+Jobs in finance vary in salary depending on experience and location.
 Here are just a few of the highest paying jobs in financial technology according to Payscale:

 Investment Analyst in Sydney, NSW